mysociety/alaveteli/docs/installing/manual_install.md

 databases (e.g., SQLite), but the currently supported database is PostgreSQL ("postgres").

-If you don't have postgres installed:

-    apt-get -y install postgresql postgresql-client

 Create a `foi` user from the command line, like this:

     sudo -u postgres createuser -s -P foi